 My profile is designed to tell you a little of who I am, how I work and to address some questions you might have about starting psychotherapy.
 Please feel free to phone or email me if you would like to know more about me, or to answer any questions you may have about us working together.
 I offer an initial free consultation, an opportunity for us to meet and explore the kind of help you might be seeking.

-Core Process Psychotherapy is a contemplative, psycho-spiritual approach that combines the curative power of awareness with western psychotherapeutic theories.
-My commitment to what I do rests in helping clients come to know and experience their own well being and to be present with them during this journey.
+My commitment to what I do rests in helping clients come to know and experience their own wellbeing and to be present with them during this journey.
 I work in different ways depending on each person using imagination, dreams, felt sense, thoughts, feelings and a deeper spiritual sense of being.
 Sometimes art or other creative modes may also be introduced in order to help express and process what is being experienced.

-My main psychotherapy training is in Core Process Psychotherapy, one of the original contemplative approaches to psychotherapy developed at the Karuna Institute in Devon.
+My main psychotherapy training is in Core Process Psychotherapy, one of the original contemplative approaches to psychotherapy developed at the internationally renowned Karuna Institute in south-west England.
 I undertook my clinical training at Homerton Psychiatric Hospital and at the Centre for Better Health, a community-based charity supporting recovery from mental ill-health, both in East London.
 I hold a Masters in Mindfulness Based Psychotherapeutic Practice from Middlesex University.

-Additional specific training includes working with the Arts in psychotherapy, attachment theory, focusing and body psychotherapy.
+Additional specific training includes working with the Arts in psychotherapy, attachment theory, focusing, pre- and perinatal psychology and body psychotherapy.
 In 2009, I completed my foundation psychotherapy training in Art Therapy and hold a Diploma in the Therapeutic & Educational Application of the Arts from IATE.
-I have a particular interest in accessing very early experience and resolving mental pain formed in pre-birth and through birth trauma and have worked extensively with pre- and perinatal psychologists and regression specialists.

 - Post-Qualification Masters in Mindfulness Based Psychotherapeutic Practice